Daniel Susskind Keynote Speaker and AI economist

 Daniel Susskind biography

-His earlier works established his reputation as the leading voice on technology and the future of labor.
-A World Without Work (2020) — described by the New York Times as “required reading” for economic policymakers and a runner-up for the FT Business Book of the Year — and the co-authored bestseller The Future of the Professions (2015, updated 2022) together built the intellectual framework underpinning all his subsequent research.
-His TED Talk debunking prevailing myths about automation has exceeded 1.7 million views.
-Before his academic career, he served as a policy advisor in the Prime Minister’s Strategy Unit, at 10 Downing Street, and in the Cabinet Office, and was a Kennedy Scholar at Harvard University.
-He holds a Doctorate in Economics from Oxford University.
+His earlier books cemented his reputation as a leading voice on the future of work.
+A World Without Work was called required reading by The New York Times and was a runner-up for the FT Business Book of the Year, while his co-authored bestseller The Future of the Professions built the framework underpinning his research.
+His TED Talk on the myths of automation has been viewed more than 1.7 million times.
+Earlier in his career he advised the UK Government in the Prime Minister’s Strategy Unit, at 10 Downing Street, and in the Cabinet Office, and was a Kennedy Scholar at Harvard.

-As a speaker, Daniel Susskind brings economic rigor and clear-eyed analysis to the questions most pressing for senior leaders: how AI will transform industries and the workforce, what a new model of growth could look like, and how organizations can prepare to thrive in an era of rapid technological change.
-His presentations combine frontline academic research, direct policy experience, and three internationally acclaimed books to give audiences the frameworks they need to navigate an uncertain but consequential transition.
+As a speaker, Daniel Susskind brings economic rigor and clear-eyed optimism to the questions most pressing for senior leaders: how AI will transform industries and the workforce, how to prepare the next generation and reskill today’s, and what a smarter model of growth could look like.
+Grounded in frontline research, real policy experience, and four acclaimed books, his talks give audiences practical, evidence-based frameworks for thriving through one of the most consequential transitions of our age.

 Daniel Susskind Speaking Videos